-Just because a coach has shown interest in signing you to the team, it doesn’t mean that you will be offered a scholarship.
-Coaches are only allowed to offer a certain number of scholarships.
-For example, NCAA Division 1 soccer (football for us in the UK) coaches were allowed to give out 9.9 scholarships in the 2014-2015 year.
+Just because a coach showed interest in signing you to the team, it doesn’t mean that he or she will offer a scholarship for you.
+Coaches can offer a certain number of scholarships.
+For example, NCAA Division 1 soccer (football for us in the UK) coaches can only give out 9.9 scholarships in the 2014-2015 year.
 These scholarships are often divided up between team members.
 So, even if you do get a scholarship offer, the chances of you getting a full ride scholarship are slim.

 Bear in mind that sports scholarships aren’t the only way to get money for school.
 Many colleges and universities in the United States offer academic scholarships, and you may be able to get a scholarship or grant from a private organization.

-You can take steps to increase your chances of getting noticed by a coach (such as making a great recruiting video, sports CV, and writing personalized letters to coaches).
-But there isn’t any room for negotiation: you are either accepted to the team or not.
+You can take steps to increase your chances of receiving a scholarship by a coach.
+For example, making a great recruiting video, sports CV, and writing personalized letters to coaches).
+But there isn’t any room for negotiation: the coach either accepts you to the team or not.
 However, you can negotiate for a better sports scholarship.

 If a coach has expressed interest in signing you to the team, you can be assertive and make demands.
-This is often very difficult for students and their parents because they don’t want to come off as pushy or ungrateful, and many are just thrilled at the idea of being on the team – even if it comes with a high tuition price tag.
-Having a professional scholarship recruiter can help at this point as they will be able to negotiate with coaches for you to make sure you get the most favourable offers.
+This is often very difficult for students and their parents because they don’t want to come off as pushy or ungrateful.
+Many find the idea of playing in the team thrilling – even if it comes with a high tuition price tag.
+Having a professional scholarship recruiter can help at this point.
+They will be able to negotiate with coaches for you to make sure you get the most favourable offers.